 The Government Pension Fund Global is saving for future generations in Norway.
 One day the oil will run out, but the return on the fund will continue to benefit the Norwegian population – Norges Bank (The managers of the public fund)

-In intergenerational economic terms, this is the only correct way of using the non-renewable assets of the country, and it is encouraging that other countries are looking to the Norwegian model.
+In intergenerational economic terms, this is the only correct way of using the non-renewable assets of the country.
+It is encouraging that other countries are looking to the Norwegian model.

 Other ways of re-investing